akirataguchi115/mscthesis/README.md

 wed: student submits thesis to E-thesis
 ## General notes
 ### Pomodoros
-- write 1.3 state of current terminology
+- write 1.3 state of current terminology (insert wayback machine cites)
 - write 1.3 terms of non-focus areas of thesis
 - write 1.3 examples of these terms
 - write 1.3 acknowledge some other essential but non-focus